 However, in ViacomCBS Streaming Event, they revealed Paramount+ will feature a content catalog of more than 30,000 episodes, 2,500 movie titles, and 1,000-plus live sporting events and news coverage.
 Now everyone is paying attention.
 Let's start with some of the biggest news to come out of this event.

 Fans of Avatar: The Last Airbender can finally rejoice, Viacom-owned Nickelodeon, will launch a new content division named "Avatar Studios" designed to create original animated series and movies based on Avatar: The Last Airbender.
 The first project under the studio banner will be an original animated theatrical film to begin production this year.

 This is another major blow to theaters.
-A 45 day theatrical window is departure from the traditional 90-Day window that movie theaters typically rely on to earn the bulk of their revenue.
+A 45-day theatrical window is a departure from the traditional 90-Day window that movie theaters typically rely on to earn the bulk of their revenue.